Residential Methodology

 USDA NHANES Survey[50] |

-__residential_example_percent_obtained_from_grocery_stores__% of __residential_example_refed_food_category__ obtained from grocery stores (as opposed to restaurants, farmers markets, food banks, gas stations, home gardens, etc.) |
+90.80% of Tomatoes obtained from grocery stores (as opposed to restaurants, farmers markets, food banks, gas stations, home gardens, etc.) |

 Tons Obtained Elsewhere |